kadirdemirkaya/FlowValidate/README.md

 #### FlowValidate

-**FlowValidate** is a lightweight, fluent validation library for .NET.
+**FlowValidate** is a lightweight, fluent-style validation library for .NET.
 It provides an intuitive API for validating models, making it easy to add and enforce rules while reducing boilerplate code.